brage

 • Lapsing user campaigns: By using event data such as the date a customer last read an article, purchased an item, or engaged with a campaign, your company can create a behavioral segment of lapsing users and send targeted campaigns that give these users a reason to come back and get more value from your brand.

-• Win-back campaigns: As with lapsing user segments and campaigns, marketers can generate segments of already lapsed users based on the date of their last interaction with their brand, and create tailored messaging designed to get them to re-engage.
+• Win-back campaigns: Marketers can generate segments of already lapsed users based on the date of their last interaction with their brand, and create tailored messaging designed to get them to re-engage.

-• Continue-your-streak campaigns: When members of your audience start—or continue a streak—this is the perfect opportunity to recognize and gamify this behavior, which is associated with strong engagement and loyalty over time.
+• Continue-your-streak campaigns: When members of your audience start—or continue a streak—it’s a great opportunity to recognize and gamify this behavior to encourage strong engagement and loyalty over time.

 When looking to source a customer engagement platform that supports behavioral segmentation, be sure to opt for solutions that offer: